 Whatever the reasons behind this trend, the dedicated family team at Harper Macleod have amassed considerable experience in advising clients within this age group.
 If you are thinking about separating, or if you have separated, there are some pieces of information we can share with you which we hope will help ease the transition in to a new phase of your life.

-Our tips for older couples seeking separation
+Top 10 tips for older couples seeking separation

 - Many clients tell us that their decision to separate has not come as a surprise to their spouse, friends and family.
 It can be daunting to take steps to end a long standing relationship, but talking openly to your spouse, family and friends can sometimes make the process of separation less stressful.